daveseah/good-code-examples/README.md

 ```
 npm run browser-00
 ```
 This will use [Parcel](https://parceljs.org/) to compile and launch the example in your browser.
+This should work on Mac, Linux, and Windows.

 ## Editing